-While copper is unique as a metal, its production also shares many aspects with other metals:
+While copper is unique as a metal, its production also shares aspects in common with other metals:

 - New mining projects are subject to extensive consultations with local communities and negotiations with local and national governments.

-- New mines need a long time to start up: depending on the the regulatory environment and how stakeholder consultations go, typical start-up times vary between 5 and 15 years.
+- New mines need a long time to start up: depending on the the regulatory environment and how stakeholder consultations evolve, start-up times vary between 5 and 25 years.
+The average start-up time for a new mine is 16 years, according to IEA.

-- Mining is risky business, and these risks lead to a higher cost of capital.
+- Mining is risky business, and risk lead to a higher cost of capital.

 - For underground mining, the management of heat, humidity and water in a space-constrained environment is a constant struggle.